skip to Main Content

 6. Butterfly Valves

-These valves are simple in their construction, are lightweight, and compact.
+These valves are simple in their construction, lightweight, and compact.
 They use a disc-type element held by a rod to regulate flow.
 They can handle high-pressure pipelines and allow easy flow of materials.
 When they are closed, they shut tightly.
 Often, these are used in pipes with large diameters and where a gate valve is not applicable.

 7. Slam-shut Valves